User Guide

 Each camera can be 2D or 3D calibrated

-A 3D calibrated 2Dscanner is a 3D Scanning device
+A 3D calibrated 2DScanner is a 3D scanning device

 Image flow

-acquisition - fetching image from camera
+acquisition - fetching the image from the camera

 Resampling